Work in Progress

 The Australia Birth Index 1907-1916 on www.ancestry.co.uk lists a number of births in South Australia that may be part of the same family; it would be surprising, given the period, if some of such a large family did not grow to adulthood

-- Charles John Hedderwick Mordaunt (where did the Hedderwick come from?) (? - 1968) married 1.
+- Charles John Hedderwick Mordaunt (Hedderwick was the maiden name of his maternal grandmother) (? - 1968) married 1.
 Melba Madeline Griffin in 1933 in Canterbury.
 In the 1936 Australian Electoral Rolls, they were living in Harcourt, Lang, NSW, where he was working as an adding machine inspector, of all things They had a still born baby daughter in 1943.